Employee Communications: North Dakota

 Authors: Joel Fremstad and Lynn Block, Fremstad Law

-- North Dakota law requires employers to post notices regarding minimum wage, work conditions, workplace safety, insurance and unemployment compensation.
+- North Dakota law requires employers to post certain notices in the workplace.
 See Communications in Postings Required by North Dakota Law.

 - Employee handbooks can be an effective way to communicate workplace rules and policies.
 See Employee Handbooks.